 Despite the best efforts of the countryside team, winter takes its toll on the parkland.
-With heavy rains areas of high footfall become muddy and slippery so we recommend exploring other paths in the countryside such as the North Woodland Walk.
+With heavy rains areas of high footfall become muddy and slippery so we recommend exploring other paths in the countryside such as the north woodland walk.
 This will help avoid muddy bottoms and sustained damage to the parkland.
-Maps in the car park have all the information you need to plan your route.
+For inspiration, take a look at the walking trail linked below.

 Trelissick is known as much for its wildlife as it is for its history and natural beauty.
 In the woodland, dead trees stand amongst the living and are home to a number of insects, animals and birds living in and around the estate.